-I’m not the biggest sushi fan on the planet.
-I’ll get a hankerin’ every now-and-then – perhaps once a year?
+We’re not the biggest sushi fan on the planet.
+We’ll get a hankerin’ every now-and-then – perhaps once a year?
 Maybe a tad more frequently than that.
 And there are plenty of sushi options in the Central Florida area to choose from when it comes to this niche of food.
-In fact, I live directly across the street from a sushi restaurant and I think I’ve only visited once in over 10 years.
+In fact, we live directly across the street from a sushi restaurant and think we’ve only visited once in over 10 years.
 Anyway….

-One of said hankerin’s hit me this past weekend, and so I decided to give a try to Fuji Sushi located in Winter Park, on Lee Road just near the Winter Park Village.
-I’d been years and years ago but am quite certain I didn’t order sushi at the time, so a revisit was definitely warranted.
+One of said hankerin’s hit us this past weekend, and so we decided to give a try to Fuji Sushi located in Winter Park, on Lee Road just near the Winter Park Village.
+We’d been years and years ago but are quite certain we didn’t order sushi at the time, so a revisit was definitely warranted.

 You’ve likely driven past Fuji Sushi many times and never even noticed it, as it’s just small enough to be charming and easy to find when looking but at the same time completely unnoticeable if you’re not.
 Once inside, you’ll find two fairly tiny, separated dining areas along with a sushi bar accompanied by a charming atmosphere.
 It most definitely has a “neighborhood” personality to it, as opposed to some of the more upscale sushi places you might find around town.

 The table starts with complimentary sprouts flavored with some soy-ish sauce with traces of peanut flavoring.
-I enjoyed mine quite much, and it gave me something to do while reviewing the very, very extensive menu (above).
-Until my dinner companion and I landed on some final dishes we placed an order for edamame and steamed pork gyoza and drink to chase them down with.
+We enjoyed ours quite much, and it gave us something to do while reviewing the very, very extensive menu (above).
+Until our dinner companion and us landed on some final dishes we placed an order for edamame and steamed pork gyoza and drink to chase them down with.